Yveaux/Ikea_Molgan_Hack/README.md

 Start the Arduino IDE and load the [sketch][5].
 Change target board to 'Arduino Pro or Pro Mini' and set processor to 'ATmeag328 (3.3V, 8MHz)'.

+The sketch will sleep until woken by a motion trigger from the Molgan, or wake up once every 24 hours to check battery level.
+It will send a V_TRIPPED message to the gateway and measures the battery level.
+For this it uses my [Vcc library][6], whcih should be installed in the IDE.
+After a short blind time (set to 30 sec default) the motion sensor is sensitive to triggers again.
+This blind time prevents the motion sensor from spamming the gateway with tripped-messages.
+This time can also be set in hardware (by resistor R11), but software allows for easier tweaking.

 Tune the sketch to your liking and upload the sketch.

 [1]: https://www.mysensors.org